 Idea Generation - Where?

-As per our article on easy creative ideas, location also plays a role in idea generation.
+As per our easy creative ideas article, location also plays a role in idea generation.

-Location can be a trigger for people to act more creatively.
+Location can trigger people to be more creative.
 That’s why so many creative sessions take place away from the normal work place.

 But you need people to switch to “creative” mode for idea generation.
-They need to review and reflect, to speculate, to experiment and to develop solutions.
+They need to review and reflect.
+To speculate, experiment and develop solutions.

-A change of location helps signal this different behaviour. (see our article on generating creative ideas for more on this).
+A change of location helps signal this different “mode”. (see our article on generating creative ideas for more on this).

-To improve idea generation, take people away from routine operational work into an environment that signals creativity.
+To improve idea generation, take people away from routine operational work into an environment which signals creativity.

 That environment can be anywhere.
 At your marketing agency offices.
-At a hotel or hospitality venue.
+At a hotel or at a bar.
 Even in a shared online space.
 Wherever inspires you.

 Idea Generation - When?

 Our final idea generation 5W question is “when?”.
-When’s important because out of the five questions, it’s the one which compels people to action.
-Saying “when” commits to people to generating and acting on ideas.
+When’s important, because out of 5Ws, it’s the one which compels people to action.
+Saying “when” commits to people to doing the work.

 When helps manage people’s energy

-Idea generation uses up a lot of energy.
+Idea generation uses a lot of energy.
 You can’t do it all the time.
-Do it too much or for too long and people feel drained.
+Do it too much, or for too long, and people feel drained.

 There’s a reason for that.

 Ideas come from thoughts.
-And thoughts are small charges of electric current that flow though the axons and dendrites in our brains.
+And thoughts are small charges of electric current which flow through the axons and dendrites in our brains.

-The energy to make these thoughts comes from the calories we consume.
+The energy for these thoughts comes from the calories we consume.
 And it uses a lot of energy.
-Our brains are 2% of our body weight but account for up to 20% of our daily calorie consumption.
+Our brains are 2% of our body weight, but account for up to 20% of our daily calorie consumption.

 Ideas and thoughts burn up energy and calories.
 Why’d you think there’s always plenty of coffee and snacks in idea workshops?

-So choose when to do idea generation to get people when they have the most energy for creating ideas.
-Manage their energy levels during the process.
-Give them time to recover afterwards.
+So you make sure when you do idea generation is when people have the most energy for it.
+And you manage their energy levels during the process.
+You give them time to recover afterwards.

-Think about how long you want people to spend on idea generation for example.
+Think about how long you want people to spend on idea generation, for example.
 20 minutes?
 An hour?
 All day?
-The longer you spend coming up with ideas, the more energy you use up.
-So, you need to build in more breaks to recover.
+The longer spent coming up with ideas, the more energy it takes.
+So, you need to build in more breaks to let people recover.

 Why, what, who and where drive when